bedita/docker-image/README.md

 #### `BEDITA_API_KEY`

-Initial default **API KEY** on a newly created client application
+Initial default **API KEY** on a newly created client application.

-The host you want to use to access BEdita backend.
-Any other host pointing to the same IP will default to the frontend virtual host.

-For instance, if your Docker machine is running on IP `192.168.99.100`, you might set `-e BEDITA_CORE_HOST=manage.192.168.99.100.xip.io`.
+You may use this **API KEY** to [use a client application with BEdita](https://docs.bedita.net/en/latest/authorization.html?#application-identification).

 #### `BEDITA_APP_NAME`